uchicago-library/lucy/README.md

     base.html
 ```

-Finally, we'll want to switch from the built-in Flask server to something that can also serve static files like CSS.
+Now we'll want to switch from the built-in Flask server to something that can also serve static files like CSS.
 We'll use the [mod-wsgi Python package](https://pypi.org/project/mod-wsgi/) to do that.
 Inside your Python virtual environment, run the following commands:

 ```console
 $ pip install mod_wsgi-httpd